makeup-js/makeup-prevent-scroll-keys/README.md

 A vanilla JavaScript port of <a href="https://github.com/ianmcburnie/jquery-prevent-scroll-keys">jquery-prevent-scroll-keys</a>.

-This module prevents the default scroll event when pressing down arrow, page down, spacebar, etc. This behaviour is required for ARIA widgets such as menu, tabs and comboboxes.
+This CommonJS module prevents the default scroll event when pressing down arrow, page down, spacebar, etc. This behaviour is required for ARIA widgets such as menu, tabs and comboboxes.
 See [eBay MIND Patterns](https://ebay.gitbooks.io/mindpatterns/content/) for further information.

 ## Experimental